Don Knotts

 Jesse Donald Knotts (July 21, 1924 – February 24, 2006) was an American actor and comedian.
-He is widely known for his role as Deputy Sheriff Barney Fife on The Andy Griffith Show, a 1960s sitcom for which he earned five Emmy Awards.
-He also played Ralph Furley on the highly rated sitcom Three's Company from 1979 to 1984.
-He starred in multiple comedic films, including the leading roles in The Ghost and Mr. Chicken (1966) and The Incredible Mr. Limpet (1964).
-In 2004, TV Guide ranked him number 27 on its 50 Greatest TV Stars of All Time list.
+He is widely known for his role as Deputy Sheriff Barney Fife on the 1960s sitcom The Andy Griffith Show, for which he earned five Emmy Awards.
+He also played Ralph Furley on the sitcom Three's Company from 1979 to 1984.
+He starred in multiple comedic films, including leading roles in The Incredible Mr. Limpet (1964) and The Ghost and Mr. Chicken (1966).
+In 2004, TV Guide ranked him number 27 on its "50 Greatest TV Stars of All Time" list.

 Knotts was born in West Virginia, the youngest of four children.
 In the 1940s, before earning a college degree, he served in the United States Army and in World War II.
-While enlisted, he chose to become a ventriloquist and comedian as part of a G.I. variety show called "Stars and Gripes".
+While enlisted, he chose to become a ventriloquist and comedian as part of a G.I. variety show, Stars and Gripes.

-After the army, he got his first major break on television in the soap opera Search for Tomorrow where he appeared from 1953 to 1955.
-He then gained wide recognition as part of the repertory company on Steve Allen's variety show, where he played the "extremely nervous man" in Allen's mock "Man in the Street" interviews.
+After the army, he got his first major break on television on the soap opera Search for Tomorrow, where he appeared from 1953 to 1955.
+He gained wide recognition as part of the repertory company on Steve Allen's variety show, where he played the "extremely nervous man" in Allen's mock "Man in the Street" interviews.
 In 1958, Knotts made his film debut in the adapted version of No Time for Sergeants.

 Knotts was cast as deputy Barney Fife on television's The Andy Griffith Show, which ran from 1960 to 1968.
-He reprised the character in other shows, such as The Joey Bishop Show and Return to Mayberry.
+He reprised the character on other shows, such as The Joey Bishop Show and Return to Mayberry.
 Knotts won five Emmy Awards for Best Supporting Actor in a Television Comedy.
-He also appeared in the films The Ghost and Mr. Chicken (1966) and The Incredible Mr. Limpet (1964).

 Early life

 Knotts was born in Morgantown, West Virginia, the youngest of four sons of farmer William Jesse Knotts and his wife Elsie Luzetta Knotts (née Moore), who were married in Spraggs, Pennsylvania.
 His English paternal ancestors emigrated to America in the 17th century, originally settling in Queen Anne's County, Maryland.
-His brothers were named Willis, William, and Ralph (who was called "Sid").
+His brothers were named Willis, William and Ralph (who was called "Sid").

-Knotts' mother was 40 at his birth.
-His father, who had schizophrenia and alcoholism, sometimes terrorized him with a knife, causing him to turn inward at an early age.
+Knotts's mother was 40 years old at his birth.
+His father, who had schizophrenia and battled alcoholism, sometimes terrorized him with a knife, causing him to turn inwards at an early age.
 His father died of pneumonia when Knotts was 13.
-He and his brothers were then raised by their mother, who ran a boarding house in Morgantown.
+He and his brothers were subsequently raised by their mother, who ran a boarding house in Morgantown.
 She died in 1969 at age 84.
 Her son William preceded her in death in 1941 at age 31.
 They are buried in the family plot at Beverly Hills Memorial Park in Morgantown.

 Knotts graduated from Morgantown High School.
 After enlisting in the United States Army and serving in World War II, he earned a bachelor's degree in education with a minor in speech from West Virginia University in Morgantown, graduating in 1948.
 He was a member of Phi Sigma Kappa fraternity at WVU.